dani-diaz/MemoryGame/README.md

 # Objective
-Find all the matching card to beat the game.
+Find all the matching cards to beat the game.

 <details>